MichaelTriesHisBest/daily_workout_generator/README.md

 Helpin me stay in shape with some daily workout check-ins
 ### Description
 Python-based script that randomly selects a workout from a curated list of workouts + reps.
-Connects to RDS and saves workout + reps so I can summerize and feel decent about myself at the end of the year.
+Connects to RDS and saves workout + reps so I can summarize and feel decent about myself at the end of the year.
-Flag operated, so --get_workout gives you a workout and --sum_workout summerizes your workout.
+Flag operated, so --get_workout gives you a workout and --sum_workout summarizes your workout.

 ### TODO list